UNICORE-EU/uftp-docs/source/admin-docs/uftpd/manual.rst

  - ``unicore-uftpd-status.sh`` checks the server status

-The parameters such as server host/port, control host/port, and others are configured in the `CONF/uftpd.conf` file
+The parameters such as server host/port, control host/port, and others are configured in the ``CONF/uftpd.conf`` file.

-In a production scenario with multiple users, the uftpd server needs to be started as root.
+In a production scenario with multiple users, the uftpd server needs to be started as *root*.
 This is necessary to be able to access files as the correct user/group and set correct file permissions.